Gabrieltgaldino/NRG_QT/docs/source/case_studies/spike.rst

 Evaluating interactions based on a single or a few structures is inherently limited by the lack of representation of structural variability.
 Proteins are dynamic entities with flexible backbones and side chains.
 To more accurately assess complex interactions, it is essential to account for this structural variability.

 One way to achieve this is by employing conformational ensembles.
 In this study, we analyze the interactions between the Omicron Spike protein Receptor-Binding Domain and the human ACE2 receptor.
 When the Omicron variant was first characterized, numerous publications examined the effects of its mutations on ACE2 binding using various experimentally solved structures.
-However, due to the inherent structural variability among these structures, the conclusions reached by different studies often diverge (McCallum et al. 2022, Han et al. 2022, Mannar et al. 2022).
+However, due to the inherent structural variability among these structures, the conclusions reached by different studies often diverged (`McCallum et al. 2022<https://www.science.org/doi/10.1126/science.abn8652>`_, `Han et al. 2022<https://www.cell.com/cell/fulltext/S0092-8674(22)00001-0?_returnURL=https%3A%2F%2Flinkinghub.elsevier.com%2Fretrieve%2Fpii%2FS0092867422000010%3Fshowall%3Dtrue>`_, `Mannar et al. 2022<https://www.science.org/doi/10.1126/science.abn7760>`_).

 To simulate the structural variability, we first need to create a conformational ensemble: